Court: Germany must share climate burden between young, old - WTMJ

 Lawyer Felix Ekardt, who brought one of the cases, called the verdict “groundbreaking” for Germany.

-Fellow lawyer Roda Verheyen said that the decision would likely mean Germany’s plans to phase out the use of coal by 2038 will need to be brought forward, in order to realistically achieve the country’s long-term emissions target.
+Fellow lawyer Roda Verheyen said the decision would likely mean Germany’s plans to phase out coal use by 2038 would need to be brought forward, in order to realistically achieve the country’s long-term emissions target.

 “A simple calculator shows that this will be necessary,” she said.